 But they do contain pieces and snippets I want to save, because they are drips of water into a glass of water.
 It all adds up to something — from an SEO perspective, a momentum perspective, an audience intimacy perspective, and a body of work perspective.

 This is how I grow my own archive.

 And it’s why I wrote this Feminist Marketing Tip.
 We’re all marketing with content, so let’s make sure we actually *own* our content and benefit from it.
 On our own platforms.
 Where it can grow our resources and reach.

 Maybe this little hack can help you preserve your content, in your archive, and grow your body of work, too?

-This Feminist Marketing Tip is part of a series.
+This Feminist Marketing Tool is part of a series.
 I publish new ones on Mondays.
 You can find more of them here.